-Night is coming--you have perhaps an hour of daylight left.
+<0> Night is coming--you have perhaps an hour of daylight left.
 If you wish to camp on the mountainside and start the ascent in the morning, go to <1>; if you wish to walk into the village of Vvvarrr's Qiip and seek shelter and information there, turn to <10>.
 If you have a sudden attack of common sense, you might possibly turn around and make your way out of these hostile mountains alive.
 Turn to <20>.

-<1>You decide to avoid the strange village of Vvvarrr's Qiip.
+<1> You decide to avoid the strange village of Vvvarrr's Qiip.
 Your business is with the dragon Vvvarrr herself, not with any of her non-human minions that may live at the base of the mountain.
 The place where you stand at the moment is too exposed, and you will need a more sheltered place to spend the night.
 You begin to climb and to search for a small cave or a relatively level spot, hidden from the wind by boulders or the mountain slope itself.
-If you have any Talent related to wilderness survival, use it and make your level 2 saving roll (25 - Talent number).
-If you don't have such a Talent, then try for your level 3 saving roll on Luck (30 -LK).
-If you made the saving roll, go to <11>; if you failed, then go to <12>.
+If you have any Talent related to wilderness survival, use it and make your Level 2 Saving Roll (25 - Talent + chosen attribute number).
+If you don't have such a Talent. then try for your L3SR on Luck (30 -LK).
+If you made the SR, go to <11>; if you failed, then go to <12>.

 <2> You sleep through the night and awaken refreshed just before dawn.
 You wash the sleep out of your eyes and chew another strip of moose jerky for breakfast--there is no difficulty in finding water on Vvvarrr's mountain--and ready yourself for a day of climbing.
 If you were injured, you have recovered 1 CON point.
+If you are a troll, you have recovered all your lost CON points (trolls regenerate.)
 You think of all the magical charms in your backpack--perhaps this might be a good time to use one of them--if you wish to take a look at them and decide, go to <13>.
 Otherwise, pick up your gear and start climbing--go to <14>.